tannerbohn/tannerbohn.github.io/ideas.markdown

     - host various experiments
   - <img src="https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/good3.png" width="15"> create personal pet program
     - how do you impart love?
-    - add basic drives, morals, and emotions
+    - add basic drives, morals, and emotions (subset of usual needs hierarchy)
     - necessary properties:
+    - serve any useful task? what do pets usually do?
+    - what kind of environment would it reside in?
+    - agent/pet could be made of simpler parts which interact to show pet-like emergent behaviour

 ___